- About GSE

 - Our Students

 - Our Alumni

 The building's design accommodates a variety of spaces that promote learning and a sense of community.
-Architectural features include a sun-drenched atrium, classrooms with sliding walls, small-group instruction spaces, a library/media center with a storytelling area, common learning areas where entire grades can assemble, a and gymnasium and cafeteria that overlook a porous surface play area and field with underground water management system.
+Architectural features include a sun-drenched atrium, classrooms with sliding walls, small-group instruction spaces, a library/media center with a storytelling area, common learning areas where entire grades can assemble, and a gymnasium and cafeteria that overlook a porous surface play area and field with an underground water management system.